Handout: The truth about our computerized election systems; Recommendations for advocating for hand marked paper ballots

 Citizens for Election Integrity Minnesota has an excellent website where you can search for each state’s recount and audit laws.

 Center for American Progress posted an extremely helpful report grading each state on its voting and registration system security as of February 12, 2018.
+It too, however, glosses over the critical distinction between hand marked paper ballots (democracy’s gold standard) and computer printed summary cards from touchscreen barcode ballot markers like the ExpressVote (which will be a disaster for election security).

 Background: Jennifer Cohn is an attorney and election integrity advocate in the San Francisco Bay Area who graduated from UCLA and Hastings College of the Law.
 As an attorney, her areas of practice included insurance coverage and appellate law.
 She practiced law for more than twenty years, including seven years as a partner with Nielsen Haley & Abbott, LLP in Marin County, California.
 Since 2016, she has devoted her professional efforts full time toward investigating our insecure election system and potential solutions.
 She can be contacted through her Twitter account, @jennycohn1.